-- 148. Any mine manager, overman, official or other person who receives or solicits any sum of money or other valuable consideration from any person for the purpose of continuing him in his employment, or for the purpose of securing employment, shall be guilty of an offence. - 149.
-Any person offering any mine manager, overman or official any sum of money or any other valuable consideration as a bribe for the purpose of obtaining employment or retaining employment, shall be guilty of an offence.
+154. Any mine manager, overman, official or other person or persons who receive or solicit any sum of money or other valuable consideration from any person for the purpose of continuing in his or their employ, or for the purpose of securing employment, shall be guilty of an offence.

+155. Any person offering any mine manager, overman or official any sum of money or any other valuable consideration as a bribe for the purpose of obtaining employment or retaining employment, shall be guilty of an offence.

-GENERAL RULES
+GENERAL RULES.